Unit 2: Authorizations

 Authorization Request Time Frames

 Authorization is required for all in-network inpatient medical services and inpatient levels of behavioral health care.
-Authorization requests should be submitted at least fourteen (14) days in advance prior to a planned admission, when possible, or as soon as the intended admission is known.
+Authorization requests should be submitted at least 14 days in advance prior to a planned admission, when possible, or as soon as the intended admission is known.
 Authorization for planned admissions must occur no later than the date of admission.

 Emergency Inpatient Admissions

-Submitting A Request for Authorization
+Submitting a Request for Authorization

 Facilities should submit authorization requests for medical and behavioral health inpatient admissions via Availity®.
 Please see the next section of this unit for information.